 Most people won’t immediately put two and two together from fatigue to hearing loss.
 They will say, instead, that they are slowing down because of the side-effects of a medication or because they’re getting older.
 But actually, if you need to work harder to hear, it can drain your physical resources.
 Think about taking a test like the SAT where your brain is totally focused on processing the task at hand.
 Once you’re finished, you probably feel exhausted.
 When you’re struggling to hear, it’s an equivalent scenario: your brain is working to fill in the blanks you’re missing in conversations – which, when there is enough background noise, is even more difficult – and consumes precious energy just attempting to manage the conversation.
 This type of chronic tiredness can affect your health by leaving you too tired to take care of yourself, skipping out on things like going to the gym or cooking wholesome meals.

 Several studies conducted by Johns Hopkins University connected hearing loss to diminishe brain functions , increased loss of brain tissue, and dementia.
 Although these associations are not causation, they’re correlations, researchers believe that, once again, the more cognitive resources that are spent attempting to fill in the blanks of a conversation, the less you have to focus on other things like memorization and comprehension.
 And decreasing brain function, as we get older is, directly linked to an additional draw on our mental resources.
 What’s more, engaging in a routine exchange of information and ideas, usually through conversation, is thought to help seniors remain mentally fit and can help slow the process of cognitive decline.
-Luckily, cognitive specialist and hearing specialist can use the recognized connection between mental decline and hearing loss to work together to carry out research and develop treatments that are encouraging in the near future.
+Luckily, cognitive specialist and audiologist can use the recognized connection between mental decline and hearing loss to work together to carry out research and develop treatments that are encouraging in the near future.

 Issues With Mental Health